Bongs and Pipes

 There is a case that the word “bong” can be traced to the United States during the Vietnam War.
 Soldiers stationed at the five military bases in Thailand are said to have heard locals calling bamboo water pipes “baung”s.

 Early water pipes

-As for the origins of bongs themselves, scientists are split.
+As for the origins of Bongs and Pipes themselves, scientists are split.
 In 2013, excavations in Russia turned up gold bongs used by Scythian tribal chiefs.
-These bongs were found in something called a kurgan, a mound of soil and rocks placed over a wooden burial chamber.
-The date on the whole site was put at 2,400 years ago, seemingly the earliest recorded use of water pipes.
+These Bongs and Pipes were found in something called a kurgan, a mound of soil and rocks placed over a wooden burial chamber.
+The date on the whole site was put at 2,400 years ago,